ubc-library-rc/intro-api/content/04-calling-an-api-as-a-script.md

 ### 2.1 Through OpenRefine
 A quick and easy way to get data from an API endpoint is through the "Web Addresses (URLs)" function in OpenRefine.
 All you need to make use of this is a well structured query with the parameters that you want to get.

-We will be using a common example in the UBC Library Open Collections documentation: [https://oc2-index.library.ubc.ca/collections/arkley/items](https://oc2-index.library.ubc.ca/collections/arkley/items).
-This query returns a list of all of the items in the Arkley Croquet collection.
+We will be using a common example in the UBC Library Open Collections documentation: [https://oc2-index.library.ubc.ca/collections/darwin/items](https://oc2-index.library.ubc.ca/collections/darwin/items).
+This query returns a list of all of the items in the Darwin collection.

 1. First try pasting the query into a browser window to see whether any errors come up.
 This is a quick and easy way to check that your query is well structured.